post bac premed advice medical student

 If you’re a pre-med student, then you know that the MCAT is looming on the horizon.
 It can make or break your chance of getting into medical school.
 So, what will you do to ensure you ace it?
 One thing you can do is make a plan.
 A plan will help keep you focused and on track.
 It will also help ensure that you have enough time to study for all the different exam sections.

-“Try to set a schedule for the application process and MCAT that includes days off and try to stick to it.”
+“Try to set a schedule for the application process and MCAT that includes days off and stick to it.”

 Tyler McGuire, MD Candidate, Class of 2025